 Straight after the procedure, be careful about how you brush and floss your teeth and what you eat.
-During the first days your teeth can be very sensitive.
-Depending on the intensity of the procedure, the dentist may prescribe you some antibiotics or pain-killers.
+During the first days, your teeth can be very sensitive.
+Depending on the intensity of the procedure, the dentist may prescribe you some antibiotics or painkillers.
 Home dental care plays an essential role: your dentist can’t do it instead of you.
 After the cleaning, continue keeping proper oral hygiene.
-Brush and floss your teeth regularly, have balanced meals and don’t forget make follow-up visits to your dentist.
+Brush and floss your teeth regularly, have balanced meals, and don’t forget to make follow-up visits to your dentist.

 Soft Tissue Graft

-A gum graft may be necessary to protect your teeth from more severe damage of gum recession.
-If your dentist says that you need a gum surgery, don’t panic: it sounds scarier than it is.
+A gum graft may be necessary to protect your teeth from more severe damage from gum recession.
+If your dentist says that you need gum surgery, don’t panic: it sounds scarier than it is.
 There are several types of grafts depending on the tissue type used for grafting:

 In this case, the tissue for grafting is taken from the palate directly and then attached to the recessed gum area.
 The procedure leaves the wound open and is usually more painful.
-Free gingival graft can be used for patients with thin gums, when additional tissue is needed in order to enlarge the gums.
+A free gingival graft can be used for patients with thin gums when additional tissue is needed in order to enlarge the gums.

 Soft Tissue Graft Aftercare

-During the healing process (usually it lasts 4-8 weeks) soft tissues matures and binds the root surface and surrounding bone surface.
+During the healing process (which usually lasts 4-8 weeks) soft tissues mature and bind the root surface and surrounding bone surface.
 The most important part of healing is the formation of new vessels that supply blood to the area.
-During first weeks after the procedure eat soft foods, avoid brushing and flossing the gum line near the affected area.
+During the first weeks after the procedure you should eat soft foods and avoid brushing and flossing the gum line near the affected area.
 You may also be prescribed to rinse your mouth with a special rinse to block plaque creation during the healing process.
-Over-the-counter pain-killers will help you feel more comfortable for a few days following gum surgery.
+Over-the-counter painkillers will help you feel more comfortable for a few days following gum surgery.

 Pinhole Technique for Gum Recession

 Traditionally, soft tissue graft was the only way to treat gum recession.
-In our dental office, we can offer you an alternative procedure with less invasive option – a pinhole technique.
-The Pinhole technique doesn’t requires incisions, stitches, donor tissue and long recovery time.
-During the procedure a tiny hole is made in the affected gum.
-Through the hole your dentist will expand or loosen your gum tissue to make it cover an exposed part of the tooth root.
+In our dental office, we can offer you an alternative procedure with a less invasive option – a pinhole technique.
+The Pinhole technique doesn’t require incisions, stitches, donor tissue, or a long recovery time.
+During the procedure, a tiny hole is made in the affected gum.
+Through the hole, your emergency dentist will expand or loosen your gum tissue to make it cover an exposed part of the tooth root.
 Then, small collagen strips are used to help the gums stabilize.
-One of the biggest advantages of pinhole technique is that a hole heals quickly – usually during one night.
-The procedure has a high success rate achieving stable, long-lasting results and beautiful smile.
+One of the biggest advantages of the pinhole technique is that a hole heals quickly – usually during one night.
+The procedure has a high success rate of achieving stable, long-lasting results and a beautiful smile.